Javon McCrea: Professional career

 After going undrafted in the 2014 NBA draft and playing with the Dallas Mavericks in the NBA Summer League, McCrea signed with Medi Bayreuth in Germany.
 With Medi Bayreuth, McCrea averaged 14.7 points and 5.5 rebounds per game while shooting 59.7% from the field, while only playing in 24.3 minutes per game.
 He played in 25 games, starting in 24 of them.

 For the NBA Summer League, McCrea joined the Brooklyn Nets.
 On August 6, 2015, McCrea signed with SLUC Nancy in the French LNB Pro A.

 On February 9, 2016, McCrea signed with Cangrejeros de Santurce of Baloncesto Superior Nacional.
 In 12 games, McCrea averaged 16.3 PPG and 8.4 RPG.

 On April 11, 2016, McCrea signed with Spirou Charleroi of Basketball League Belgium Division I. On April 20, however, the club announced it would not sign McCrea because he failed medical tests with two separate doctors.
 Apparently, the medical dossier for McCrea was too optimistic and did not reflect his real medical condition.

 In the summer of 2016, McCrea was named to the Philadelphia 76ers NBA Summer League roster.

 On August 16, 2016, McCrea signed with the Israeli team Maccabi Rishon LeZion for the 2016–17 season.

 On July 27, 2017, McCrea signed with the Belgian team Telenet Oostende for the 2017–18 season.
 However his contract was voided after he failed to pass the physicals.
 On November 1, 2017, he signed a one-month contract with his former club Medi Bayreuth.
 On December 22, 2017, he signed with Tigers Tübingen.

 On March 21, 2018, McCrea signed with Santeros de Aguada of the Baloncesto Superior Nacional in Puerto Rico.

 On October 5, 2018, McCrea signed with Yokohama B-Corsairs of the B.League in Japan.

+On October 3, 2023, McCrea was announced as the first signing of the Buffalo eXtreme of the American Basketball Association.
+After leading the team in blocks during the 2023–24 season, he was recognized as an ABA All-Star and All-ABA First Team selection.

+McCrea played for the Herkimer Originals in The Basketball Tournament 2024, and they were eliminated in the first round.